ggismeroml/qotd/README.md

 # Quote of the Day
-Grails in Action example application
+Grails in Action example program